Skip to content

 kubectl apply -f https://raw.githubusercontent.com/kuadrant/authorino-examples/main/talker-api/talker-api-deploy.yaml

-Create a CA certificate to issue the client certificates that will be used to authenticate to consume the Talker API:
+Create a CA (Certificate Authority) certificate to issue the client certificates that will be used to authenticate clients that send requests to the Talker API:

-Store the CA cert in a Kubernetes Secret, labeled to be discovered by Authorino:
+Store the CA cert in a Kubernetes Secret, labeled to be discovered by Authorino and to be mounted in the file system of the Envoy container:

 kubectl create secret tls talker-api-ca --cert=/tmp/ca.crt --key=/tmp/ca.key